ctrlplusb/easy-peasy/website/docs/docs/api/store.md

   - `useStoreActions` (Function)

     The [useStoreActions](/docs/api/use-store-actions) hook.
-This is typically useful when using Typescript with Easy Peasy, as this hook will be typed against your store.
+This is typically useful when using TypeScript with Easy Peasy, as this hook will be typed against your store.

   - `useStoreDispatch` (Function)

     The [useStoreDispatch](/docs/api/use-store-dispatch) hook.
-This is typically useful when using Typescript with Easy Peasy, as this hook will be typed against your store.
+This is typically useful when using TypeScript with Easy Peasy, as this hook will be typed against your store.

   - `useStoreState` (Function)

     The [useStoreState](/docs/api/use-store-state) hook.
-This is typically useful when using Typescript with Easy Peasy, as this hook will be typed against your store.
+This is typically useful when using TypeScript with Easy Peasy, as this hook will be typed against your store.

 It may be useful to note that a store is a Redux store, with enhancements.
 All the standard APIs that are available on Redux store are available on an Easy Peasy store.